How to Prepare for the Mobile-First Index Rollout

 If you don’t already have a responsive website, you need to make sure you have one ready to go.
 You can do this with some WordPress themes automatically.
 If you’re not sure how to go about responsive design, talk to your webmaster, or reach out to us for help with your web design.

 Do you think you have a responsive website, but you’re not sure?
 You can use this tool to quickly see how your website looks on tablets, smartphones, desktops, and laptops.
 It will tell you if you are responsive.
 Your site should look the same across all devices, with adjustments automatically made for screen size.

-Because search engines want to make their users happy by providing relevant and popular content, content is often the primary focus on a website.
+Because search engines want to make their users happy by providing relevant and accessible content, content is often the primary focus on a website.
 However, you can’t forget to focus on the number of users who are looking at your site as well.

 One way to answer your visitors keep coming back for more is to make sure your mobile website has been developed with user experience as one of your top priorities.
-Rely on CSS and other kinds of front end coding to style your mobile site to make it easier to read and navigate.
+Rely on CSS and other kinds of front-end coding to style your mobile site to make it easier to read and navigate.

-If you don’t have a responsive website and you’ve been relying on an m-dot on your domain to handle the mobile side of things – once you get your responsive website ready, you’ll want to set up 301 redirects from the m-dot domain to the full version of the domain.
+If you don’t have a responsive website and you’ve been relying on an m-dot on your domain to handle the mobile side of things – once you get your responsive site ready, you’ll want to set up 301 redirects from the m-dot domain to the full version of the domain.
 This way, people who are used to going to the m-dot will automatically be taken to the correct page on your website, which will adjust for the mobile device.

 Make sure you do the 301 redirects on an individual basis, pointing each mobile URL to the equivalent responsive URL.

 Check for Any Mobile Specific URL Configurations

 If your site has any mobile-URL specific configurations, such as conditional redirects or a vary HTTP header, you’ll want to remove those.